radius-project/docs/docs/content/getting-started/quickstarts/cicd-quickstart.md

       uses: azure/setup-kubectl@v1
 ```

+This workflow begins by checking out the repository.
+It then sets up the kubectl tool to access your cluster.

 ### Download kubectl context

 To interact with the cluster, the rad CLI requires a valid kubectl context.